top of page

 About Me

-For my current research assistant position, I am the student leader and coordinator collaborating with computer science faculty and a team of graduate students on the Parkinson's Project —a 5-year project funded by the NIH.
+I am the student leader and coordinator collaborating with computer science faculty and a team of graduate students on the Parkinson's Project.
 The research team includes experts in computer graphics, computer vision, human-robot interaction, data visualization, and neurophysical therapy for Parkinson's rehabilitation.
 The project uses augmented reality eyeglasses to enhance a patient's exercise at home, and help clinicians monitor activities of daily living.
+My research also includes graphical perception studies to determine best visualization design practices for health risk communication.

 Contact